 - Animal and plant varieties.

-- Substances obtained by means of nuclear transformation.
+- Methods for nuclear transformation and substances obtained by means of nuclear transformation.

-- Designs that are mainly used for marking the pattern, color or combination of these two of prints.
+- Designs that are mainly used for marking the pattern, color or combination of these two elements.

 - Inventions that violate applicable laws or social morality in China, or that harm public interests.

-- Inventions that are accomplished on the basis of genetic resources and the acquisition or use of which breaches related laws and regulations.
+- Inventions that are accomplished based on genetic resources and the acquisition or use of which breaches related laws and regulations.